barumau/pandunia/english/kanun.md

 7. Numerals
 8. Adjectives

 The following example shows how the scope affects the final position of words in the tree hierarchy.
-For example, although **i** is in general higher than **sababu**, here its scope is only to connect **yusef** and **sara**. **sababu** is at the top, because it connects the two sub-phrases.
+For example, although **i** is in general higher than **karena**, here its scope is only to connect **yusef** and **sara**. **karena** is at the top, because it connects the two sub-phrases.

-    yusef i sara wol darsa pandunia sababu ye si bon dunia bax.
+    yusef i sara wol darsa pandunia karena ye si bon dunia bax.

-                       sababu
+                       karena
                ┌──────────┴──────────┐
               wol                   si
           ┌────┴──────┐           ┌──┴──┐